Fixed Asset Turnover Ratio

 - Has invested in areas that do not increase the capacity of the bottleneck operation, resulting in no additional throughput

-Formula: Subtract accumulated depreciation from gross fixed assets, and divide into net annual sales.
+The formula for the ratio is to subtract accumulated depreciation from gross fixed assets, and divide into net annual sales.
 It may be necessary to obtain an average fixed asset figure, if the amount varies significantly over time.
 Do not include intangible assets in the denominator, since it can skew the results.
 The formula is:

 Net annual sales